jncano/vpc/errors.md

 ## not_authorized
 **Message**: The request is not authorized.

 A common reason you may see this error is if your IAM token is missing or expired.
-If so, you may need to check your permissions and contact your administrator.
+For how to generate a token, refer to [Creating a VPC using the REST APIs](https://console.bluemix.net/docs/infrastructure/vpc/example-code.html#creating-a-vpc-using-the-rest-apis).
+If token is not expired, you may need to check your permissions and contact your administrator.

-For further instructions to fix this problem, refer to the [API documentation](api-doc-wrapper.html){: new_window}.
-If this problem persists, [contact support](getting-help.html).

 ## not_found
 **Message**: Please check whether the resource you are requesting exists.